bryhlee/bryhlee.github.io/blog/_posts/2024-03-15-dynamic-rope-system.md

 $$ \tau = r \times F = r F \sin(\theta)$$

-We cann now determine the torque caused by each rope attached to the object.
-In practice, determing the combined torque within a system is similar to regular motion:
+We can now determine the torque caused by each rope attached to the object.
+In practice, the combined torque within a system is similar to regular motion:

 $$ \vec{\tau}_{total} = \sum_{i=1}^{n} \vec{\tau}_{\text{tension}, i} $$